Polycystic Ovary Syndrome (PCOS)

 - Perform a physical exam, looking specifically for excess facial hair, hair loss, acne, discolored skin and skin tags.

-- Perform a pelvic exam to look for swollen ovaries or other growths in your uterus.
+- Perform a pelvic exam to look for other causes of abnormal bleeding.

 - Order blood tests to check hormone levels and glucose levels.

-- Perform a pelvic ultrasound to look for cysts in your ovaries and check the thickness of your uterine lining and look for other causes of abnormal bleeding.
+- Perform a pelvic ultrasound to look at your ovaries, check the thickness of your uterine lining and look for other causes of abnormal bleeding.

-Typically, you are be diagnosed with PCOS if you have at least two of the following:
+Typically, healthcare providers diagnose PCOS if you have at least two of the three symptoms:

 - Irregular or missed periods.
 Some people with PCOS have very heavy bleeding when they do have a period.

-- Signs of excess androgen such as acne or excessive hair growth.
-Or, a blood test confirming excess androgen levels.
+- Signs of excess androgens such as acne or excessive hair growth.
+Or a blood test confirming high androgen levels.

-- Cysts on one or both ovaries.
+- Enlarged ovaries or polycystic appearance of ovaries on ultrasound.
 Many people don’t develop cysts.

 Management and Treatment

 Your healthcare provider will determine treatment based on your symptoms, medical history and other health conditions, and if you want to get pregnant.
 Treatments can include medications, lifestyle changes or a combination of both.

-If you do not plan to become pregnant, treatments include:
+If you don’t plan to become pregnant, treatments include:

 - Hormonal birth control: Options include birth control pills, patches, shots, a vaginal ring or an intrauterine device (IUD).
-Hormonal birth control helps to regulate your menstrual cycle, improve acne and help with excess hair growth.
+Hormonal birth control helps to regulate your menstrual cycle, some forms will also improve acne and help with excess hair growth.

 - Insulin-sensitizing medicine: Metformin is a drug used to treat diabetes.
 It works by helping your body process insulin.
-Once insulin is managed, some people with PCOS see improvements in their menstrual cycles.
+Once insulin is under control, some people with PCOS see improvements in their menstrual cycles.

-- Medications to block androgens: Some drugs can block the effect of androgens.
-This helps control acne or hair growth caused by PCOS.
-Talk to your healthcare provider about whether they're right for you.
+- Medications to block androgens: Some medications can block the effect of androgens.
+This helps control acne or hair growth.
+Talk to your healthcare provider about whether such treatment is right for you.

 - Lifestyle changes: Eating a nutritious diet and maintaining a body weight that’s healthy for you can have a positive effect on insulin levels.